krishnamurthye/insightfoundry/README.md

 ```bash
 python main.py git@github.com:janjakovacevic/SakilaProject.git
 ```
 This will:

-- Clone the repo to the local path (`./repos/` by default)
+- Clone the repo into ./repo/

-- Recursively scan source files
+- Detect programming language per file

+- Chunk and summarize code using the selected model

-- Generate summaries and complexity scores
+- Extract method-level metadata and project-level insights

-- Write structured JSON to `output/sakila_project_summary.json`
+- Write results into the output/ directory

 ---